bibi911110/vite-react-ts-boilerplate/README.md

-# React Typescript Bolerplate using Vite
+# React Typescript Boilerplate using Vite

 frontend boilerplate project using react.